Debtors' Prisons

 What's at Stake

 Nearly two centuries ago, the United States formally abolished the incarceration of people who failed to pay off debts.
-Yet, recent years have witnessed the rise of modern-day debtors' prisons—the arrest and jailing of poor people for failure to pay legal debts they can never hope to afford, through criminal justice procedures that violate their most basic rights.
+Yet, recent years have witnessed the rise of modern-day debtors’ prisons — the arrest and jailing of poor people for failure to pay legal debts they can never hope to afford, through criminal legal system procedures that violate their most basic rights.
+These trends devastate communities across the country as unmanageable debt and household financial crises become ubiquitous, and they impact Black and Latine communities most harshly due to longstanding racial and ethnic gaps in poverty and wealth.

 Nearly two centuries ago, the United States formally abolished the incarceration of people who failed to pay off debts.
-Yet, recent years have witnessed the rise of modern-day debtors' prisons—the arrest and jailing of poor people for failure to pay legal debts they can never hope to afford, through criminal justice procedures that violate their most basic rights.
+Yet, recent years have witnessed the rise of modern-day debtors’ prisons — the arrest and jailing of poor people for failure to pay legal debts they can never hope to afford, through criminal legal system procedures that violate their most basic rights.
+These trends devastate communities across the country as unmanageable debt and household financial crises become ubiquitous, and they impact Black and Latine communities most harshly due to longstanding racial and ethnic gaps in poverty and wealth.